Model Selection for Treatment Choice: Penalized Welfare Maximization: Penalized Welfare Maximization

 \begin{assumption} There exists a positive constant $C_1$ such that, for every $n$, $C_{n}(k)$ satisfies

-where $V_k$ is the $VC$ dimension of $\mathcal{G}_k$. \end{assumption} This assumption ensures that $E_{P^n}[C_n(k)]$ is comparable to the estimation error for EWM derived in (\ref{eq:EWMregretbound}).
+where $V_k$ is the $VC$ dimension of $\mathcal{G}_k$. \end{assumption} This assumption ensures that $E_{P^n}[C_n(k)]$ is comparable to the estimation error for EWM derived in (\ref{eq:EWMregretbound}), which was shown to be rate-optimal (for the class $\mathcal{P}(M,\kappa)$) in (\ref{eq:EWMlowerbound}).

-\begin{remark} Theorem \ref{thm:regretbound} shows that the PWM rule is able to balance the tradeoff between the estimation and approximation errors, but the bound we derive introduces two additional terms.
-The second of these terms, at this level of generality, is hard to quantify.
-We will attempt to shed light on this term, for specific penalties, in Section \ref{ss:PWMpen}. \end{remark}

-The next result we present is meant to address the first problem we posed at the end of Section \ref{ss:EWM}.
-It shows that, if there exists a uniform bound on the approximation error, then the maximum regret of the PWM rule is such that we select the class $k^*$ appropriately.
-First we make the assumption that we restrict ourselves to a set of distributions $\mathcal{P}_r$ for which there exists a uniform bound on the approximation error:
+The next result we present is a bound on maximum regret for our first setting of interest: choosing the appropriate approximating class when $\mathcal{G}$ has infinite VC dimension.
+As discussed in Remark \ref{rem:infVC}, a bound on maximum regret may not exist unless we impose additional regularity conditions on the family of DGPs under consideration.
+Hence we make the additional assumption that we restrict ourselves to a set of distributions $\mathcal{P}_r$ for which there exists a uniform bound on the approximation error.
+Note however that we do not assume that the rate of decay of the approximation bias is necessarily known to the econometrician, thus illustrating the ``oracle" nature of our results.

 \begin{assumption} Let $\mathcal{P}_r$ be a set of distributions such that